 A new fish I did not know is called Trigger fish and is very territorial which make it dangerous for divers as it attacks until you leave its turf...
 Funny to see that this little fish is way more feared than the big sharks..
 Every time there was one trigger fish the dive master would point at it (his finger miming a gun) and then quickly doing a big deviation to avoid it.

 Technically I got back my good sensations from the time I learned in Cairns, and apart from some weight/buoyancy issues (I was coming up to the surface at the end of a few dives as my tank was getting lighter), everything went perfect.

 We saw a few blue spotted rays, turtles, lion fish, yellow box fish, long fin banner fish and quantity of other tropical fish including the rare harlequin sweetlips.

 During one dive I took pics of mainly corals (using a professional camera).
-My Olympus only goes down to 10m which really make it useful for snorkeling only (most dives are between 15 and 30m).
+My Olympus only goes down to 10m which really makes it useful for snorkeling or shallow dives (most dives are between 15 and 30m).

 During my last dive at Chumphon Pinnacle, down at 29 m (my deepest dive to date) we saw 3 bull sharks!!
 Amazingly designed.
-Beautifully water-dynamic designed.
+Beautifully water-dynamic shaped.

-Then going back to the ground I ran to my room, took a shower, packed my bag, grab something to eat, drunk liters of water (deep dives make you a bit dizzy, so you drink water) and ran to catch the ferry living for Chumphon, on the coast where I would catch a sleeper train for the Malaysian border.
+Then going back to the ground I ran to my room, took a shower, packed my bag, grabbed something to eat, drunk liters of water (deep dives make you a bit dizzy, and water helps get back to normal) and ran to catch the ferry living for Chumphon, where I would catch a sleeper train towards the Malaysian border.